DavitGGrigoryan/DavitGGrigoryan/README.md

 # 💫 About Me:
 ### Junior-- | Python and more
-Theres’s a lot more ahead…
+Theres’s a lot more ahead

 # 💻 Tech Stack: